tablelandnetwork/docs/docs/gateway-api/query-formatting.md

 ]
 ```

-Technically, with `extract=false`, it's totally acceptable to provide _more than one_ column since that rule only applies to `extract=true`.
+Technically, with `extract=false`, it's totally acceptable to provide _more than one_ column since this rule only applies to `extract=true`.

 #### `true`

-To extract values, only a single column can be selected and will pull each value out and enclose them in an array.
+To extract values, only a single column may be selected, which will pull each value out and enclose them in an array independently.

 ```bash
 extract=true
 ```

-Now, only the values themselves are extracted, dropping the object and its key.
+Namely, only the values themselves are extracted, dropping the surrounding object and its key.

 <!--prettier-ignore-->
 ```json